Social Worker Home Visit Checklist

 Split into different rooms

-Another useful feature is the space for notes at the end of the checklist.
-We know you can’t sum everything up into a single number, so we have left space for you to add your professional insights, opinions, and conclusions.
+Another helpful feature is the space for notes at the end of the checklist.
+We know you can't sum everything up into a single number, so we have left space for you to add your professional insights, opinions, and conclusions.
 Feel free to use this space for the next steps for your clients, your assessment of the outcome of the home visit, or elaborating on any 0 or 1 scores given.
-This allows you to capture the nuances that are often present following a home visit.

 How do I prepare for a home visit?